solsword/research_notes/readings/colonialism.md

 * [Imaginary Russia.
 The Orientalisation of USSR in Command & Conquer: Red Alert series](http://www.digra.org/wp-content/uploads/digital-library/DIGRA_2018_paper_288.pdf)
 * [The SEGA and Microsoft History of India: The British Raj in Videogames](http://www.digra.org/wp-content/uploads/digital-library/MUKHERJEE_PWH3A_1AUG_LT1.pdf)

+* [The Elder Scrolls V: Skyrim and its audience as a world-building benchmark for Indigenous virtual cultural heritage.](https://pure.bond.edu.au/ws/portalfiles/portal/29084356/Majewski_PhD_Thesis_Vol._1_Main_document_.pdf) - Thesis on Skyrim as a potential site for modding that could enable modern transmission of Australian Aboriginal culture.
+Relevant as a more positive prospect for the sociocultural function of games.

+* [Dirt not Soil: A Unit Analysis of Minecraft Dirt Blocks and Gameworld Representations of Global Environmental Ideologies](https://search.proquest.com/openview/546c77f76f921384bf43bc0a7d64d944/1?cbl=18750&diss=y&pq-origsite=gscholar) - Haven't gotten full access, but seems to be a parallel similar work focusing on issues of environmentalism instead of colonialism.
+[PDF of preview](pdfs/dirt_not_soil.pdf).

 ### Minecraft-specific

 * [Gardening Games](pdfs/gardening-games.pdf) - Games studies academic article that talks about colonialism, Minecraft, and design options.

+* [Childhood's End (or, We Have Never Been Modern, Except in Minecraft](https://read.dukeupress.edu/cultural-politics/article/14/3/289/136859/Childhood-s-End-or-We-Have-Never-Been-Modern) - Article on grids, modernity, and Minecraft, which isn't completely relevant to our arguments but is a good general example of critical scholarship on the game.

 * [Minecraft is an Allegory for Colonialism](https://medium.com/@ikechukwuanude/minecraft-is-an-allegory-for-colonialism-92f9a11265f9) - Blog post on Minecraft and colonialism.